emmercm/igir/README.md

 Usage: igir [commands..] [options]

 Commands:
-  igir copy    Copy ROM files to a directory igir move    Move ROM files to a directory igir zip     Create .zip archives when copying or moving ROMs igir clean   Remove unmatched files from the ROM output directory igir test    Test ROMs for accuracy after writing them igir report  Remove unmatched files from the ROM output directory
+  igir copy    Copy ROM files from the input to output directory igir move    Move ROM files from the input to output directory igir zip     Create .zip archives when copying or moving ROMs igir clean   Recycle unknown files in the output directory igir test    Test ROMs for accuracy after writing them to the output directory igir report  Generate a report on the known ROM files found in the input directories

 Path options (inputs support globbing):
   -d, --dat            Path(s) to DAT files             [array] [required] [default: ["*.dat"]]